-In 2007 I gave a talk that defined my thoughts about why I believe art is important; at Telling the Truth a conference about Christian spirituality and the Arts.
-These ideas continue to motivate me.
+In 2007 I gave a talk that defined my thoughts about why I believe art is important at Telling the Truth a conference about Christian spirituality and the Arts.
+These ideas continue to motivate my art practice.

 After fulfilling my dream of studying at art college I came up to a BIG sign in my mind that said: